Healthdirect Free Australian health advice you can count on.

 First aid

-• use a splint or sling to stop the injured limb from moving
+• use a splint or sling to stop the injured area from moving

 • put ice on the injured area

-• take pain-relieving medicine, such as paracetamol or ibuprofen
+• take pain-relief medicine, such as paracetamol or ibuprofen

-Once a fracture has been diagnosed, you will usually need to wear a cast.
-This keeps the injured area still so the bone can heal properly.
-You might need a full cast, or a partial cast (also known as a backslab) held in place with a bandage.
-Your doctor will tell you how long you need to wear the cast for.
+You will probably need to wear a cast, splint or brace to keep the injured area still, so your bone can heal.
+You might have a full cast that goes all the way around your limb, or a partial cast (or backslab) secured with a bandage.
+Some fractures need a special sling rather than a cast.
+Your doctor will tell you how long you need to wear it for.

-If the broken bone has moved out of its usual position, you will need to have a procedure to put it back in place.
-You might need surgery for this.
+If the broken bone has moved out of position, you will need to have a procedure called reduction to put it back in place.
+Sometimes a doctor can do this in the emergency department by carefully moving your limb.
+You can have a local anaesthetic, so that you don't feel any pain.

 Care for the fracture while the bone heals